 State law varies on children's procedural status in abuse and neglect and custody proceedings.
 In several states, children are viewed as parties to abuse and neglect proceedings and have the right to participate through their representatives in all stages of the proceedings.
 See, e.g., Minn.
 Stat.
 Ann § 260C.163(2) (child who is subject to petition for protection has right to participate in all proceedings); In re Williams, 805 N.E.2d 1110 (Ohio 2004)(child is party to parental rights termination action and has right to legal counsel).
-In a fewother states, children are non-parties whose rights of participation are more limited.
+In other states, children are non-parties whose rights of participation are more limited.
 In re R.S., 647 N.Y.
 Supp.
 2d 361 (NY Fam.
 Ct.
 1996)(child is not party to child protective proceeding and therefore cannot be deposed as party); In re Anthony, 675 N.Y. supp.
 2d 759 (NY Fam.
 Ct.
 1998)(child is not party to termination of parental rights proceeding and therefore cannot seek relief from judgment).
 In child custody disputes, children typically are not viewed as parties and are not permitted to become parties through intervention.
 See, e.g., Auclair v.
 Auclair, 730 A.2d 1260 (Md.
 App.
 1999); J.A.R. v.
 Superior Court, 877 P.2d 1323 (Ariz.
 App.
 1994); In re Marriage of Hartley, 886 P.2d 665 (Col. 1994).
-HOn the other hand, in a few states, howevert least one state, a child who is the subject of a custody dispute is viewed as an indispensable party to the proceeding.
+On the other hand, in at least one state, a child who is the subject of a custody dispute is viewed as an indispensable party to the proceeding.
 See, e.g., In re J.W.F. v.
 Schoolcraft, 763 P.2d 1217 (Utah App.
 1988).
-The bracketed phrases in subsection (a) permit states to select At the option that best comports with the state's viewsame time, even where children are not viewed as parties they often have many of the child's rights of participation.
-Similarly, in those states where there is full participation by children's attorneys in alternative forms of dispute resolution, the bracketed phrase under subsection (9) should be omitted parties as a practical matter.
-End Of Moved Text
+At the same time, even where children are not viewed as parties they often have many of the rights of parties as a practical matter.

 In addition, this Act may supplement rights already provided by federal law.
-As a condition of receiving federal child welfare funding, for example, states must appoint a "guardian" and the state of

-Prevention and Treatment Act, 42 U.S.C. § 5106a(b)(2)(A)(xiii) (2000).
+As a condition of receiving federal child welfare funding, for example, states must appoint a "guardian ad litem" in every judicial proceeding involving an abused or neglected child.
+See Child Abuse Prevention and Treatment Act, 42 U.S.C. § 5106a(b)(2)(A)(xiii) (2000).
 The federal Act does not define the role of the guardian ad litem beyond stating that the guardian, who may be an attorney or court appointed special advocate, shall "(I) obtain first-hand, a clear understanding of the situation and needs of the child; and (II) make recommendations to the court concerning the best interests of the child."
 Id.
 This Act goes further by requiring the appointment of either a child's attorney or a best interests attorney for every child involved in an abuse and neglect proceeding.
 Similarly, the Indian Child Welfare Act authorizes courts to appoint counsel for Indian children in proceedings governed by the ICWA when such appointment is in the best interests of the child.
 See 25 U.S.C. § 1912(b) (2000).
 While the ICWA gives courts discretion to appoint counsel in Indian child welfare proceedings, this Act requires appointment of a child's attorney or best interests attorney if an Indian child is the subject of an abuse and neglect proceeding in state court.

 SECTION 4.
-MANDATORY APPOINTMENT OF CHILD'S ATTORNEY OR

-BEST INTERESTS ATTORNEY IN ABUSE AND NEGLECT PROCEEDING.
+MANDATORY APPOINTMENT OF CHILD'S ATTORNEY OR BEST INTERESTS ATTORNEY IN ABUSE AND NEGLECT PROCEEDING.